pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 - Run `./gradlew DownloadCertificate` (unix) `gradlew.bat DownloadCertificate` (windows) to download the ssl certificate - you may want to visually verify this certificate
 - Run `./gradlew DownloadLibs` (unix) `gradlew.bat DownloadLibs` (windows) to download libraries from the cluster

-Now run the WebHdfsGroovy example to list the folders in hdfs:
-- Run `./gradlew -p examples/WebHdfsGroovy Ls` (unix) `gradlew.bat -p examples\WebHdfsGroovy Ls` (windows)
-- if you receive errors like 'Could not download XXX' retry a few times

-Optional: run tests (this takes approximately 40 mins on my cluster)
-- Run `./gradlew test` (unix) `gradlew.bat test` (windows) to run the whole set of examples as a test (detailed output for the tests can be found in the folder `./build/test/`).
-- if you receive errors like 'Could not download XXX' retry a few times

 Next, see the section below for details of running an example script.

 *********************************************************************